MA Advanced Macroeconomics

 Marta Bańbura, Domenico Giannone, and Lucrezia Reichlin (2008).
 Large Bayesian VARs.

-Kilian, Lutz (2009).
+Lutz Kilian (2009).
 Not All Oil Price Shocks Are Alike: Disentangling Demand and Supply Shocks in the Crude Oil Market.
-(Working paper)
+(Here is the working paper version)

 Olivier Blanchard and Roberto Perotti (2002).
 An Empirical Characterization of the Dynamic Effects of Changes in Government Spending and Taxes on Output (JSTOR).